Do you have a scaly or red, bumpy rash around your mouth?

 What foods trigger perioral dermatitis?

-Although there are no foods that trigger perioral dermatitis outbreaks, there are certain types of foods and drinks that can exacerbate your symptoms, including spicy foods, salty foods, hot drinks, alcohol, dairy products, tomatoes, and citrus fruits.
+Although there are no foods that trigger perioral dermatitis outbreaks, there are certain types of foods and drinks that can exacerbate your symptoms, including spicy foods, salty foods, hot drinks, alcohol, dairy products, tomatoes and citrus fruits.

 Does perioral dermatitis go away by itself?

 Perioral dermatitis can sometimes go away on its own, especially if the cause of your flare-up is the use of steroid creams and you stop using these.
-However, in many cases, prescribed or over the counter medications are needed.

 How long does a perioral dermatitis flare-up last?